DnD 5e - Bard Subclass Breakdown

 - : You never roll more than one die for your Bardic Inspiration, so it's entirely possible that you'll roll a 1.
 The 1-round duration means that you're spending one of your most scarce resources for an unpredictable, unreliable, and short-lived bonus to AC.
 The average value is pretty good, but gambling with your defenses like this is risky.
 If you're desperate for AC, take the Dodge action.
 If you want lasting defenses, cast a spell.

 - : I would just assume that you won't get more than the base 5 feet of pushing since the average roll of your inspiration die won't exceed 5 feet until level 10, and even then your odds are only slightly better than 50%.
 Generally if an effect doesn't move you a full 5 feet it gets ignored because most people use combat grids.
 The 5 feet is still enough to break grapples or get out of an enemy's reach in most cases, but you could also Shove or use a spell to solve the same problem.

 - : Blade Flourish is mostly fine, but is hugely limited by your tiny pool of Bardic Inspiration dice.
 Allowing you to use it every round, even with a smaller die, makes it a reliable and meaningful part of your tactics in any turn where you're not primarily casting spells.
 This is especially nice with two-weapon fighting because you get three attacks with which to apply a flourish.
 Unfortunately, you've spent 13 levels limping along before Master's Flourish came along and made you useful.

-The warrior Bard will prefer the College of Valor.
+The martially-minded Bard will prefer the College of Valor.
 By improving the Bard's ability to wade into melee safely, the Bard can fill nearly every role in a party.
 If you're in a small party, this is an exciting option.
-However, in a party of 4 or more the Valor Bard's lack of focus will make it hard for the Bard to truly shine.
+However, in a party of 4 or more the Valor Bard's lack of focus will make it hard for the College of Valor Bard to truly shine.